 Our senior carers are on hand to support you with any equipment needs, guiding you towards the appropriate resources and spot checking our carers on a frequent basis to ensure compliance and continued customer satisfaction.

 Key 2 Care is a small company with a big heart and our dedicated advisers are waiting to take your call.
-When you do, choose option 1 to speak with Holly, Amanda, Debi or Akraz, we are waiting to support you as you want to be supported.
+When you do, ask to speak with Holly, Sarah, Debi or Akraz, we are waiting to support you as you want to be supported.